mert-byrktr/ISIC-2024-COMPETITION/README.md

 * Resize: All images are resized to the configured size (CONFIG['img_size']).
 * Normalize: We normalize the pixel values using standard ImageNet mean and standard deviation.

+**Model Architecture**

+The image model is based on EfficientNetB0 architecture with Generalized Mean (GeM) pooling for feature aggregation.
+We replaced the default pooling layer with a GeM layer and used a linear layer with sigmoid activation to output the probability of malignancy for each image.

+**Out-of-Fold Predictions**

+We utilized StratifiedGroupKFold cross-validation with 5 splits, ensuring that the target distribution remains balanced across folds and that patient data is grouped together.
+OOF predictions were generated for each fold and saved for stacking with tabular data in later steps.